kumagai-group/vise/docs_rst/tutorial_input_set.rst

 It includes various arguments, in which important ones are :code:`--task` (or :code:`-t`) and :code:`--xc` (or :code:`-x`), which determine the task and exchange-correlation (XC) functional.
-The defaults are structure optimization (structure_opt) with the PBE functional (pbe).
+The defaults are structure optimization with the PBE functional.
-So we can generate INCAR, POTCAR, and KPOINTS files, by typing as follows at the directory where POSCAR exists,
+So, we can generate INCAR, POTCAR, and KPOINTS files, by typing as follows at the directory where POSCAR exists,

 ::